LudoBermejoES/gurps-mage-ascension-wizard/README.md

-# Token resizer
+# Gurps Mage Ascension Wizard

-## Goal: A very little module to resize tokens that are in the same position
+## Goal: A little module to support all the calculations of my version of Gurps Mage Ascension.
+It includes some spells